nod0n/calamares_wiki/Deployer's-Guide.md

  - Conditionally executing one or more commands (*python* job) with arbitrary logic.
 This means creating a new module directory under `$USC/modules` and writing a `main.py`.
-This allows much more expressive logic than *contextualprocess* instances.
+This allows much more expressive logic than *contextualprocess* instances, at the expense of more complicated packaging and programming.
    Most existing Calamares modules are of this type.
  - Conditionally executing one or more commands (*C++* job) with arbitrary logic.
 This means creating a new module directory